 Activities supporting the establishment process and objectives (P1-P6) of EIH in Bioeconomy are shown in figure 4.
 Entrepreneurship (P6) has not been actively promoted but the work of other processes also supports this future perspective.
 In EIH overall strategy, objectives are divided into processes (P's) and supportive actions (S's).
-Supportive actions that ensure skills, infrastructure and networks on innovation ecosystem have been developed in cooperation with e.g. RUN plus and will be continued.
-Status of the supportive objectives is shown in table 1
+Supportive actions that ensure skills, infrastructure and networks have been developed in co-operation.
+The status of the supportive objectives are shown in table 1

-Activities supporting the establishment process and objectives (P1-P6) of EIH in Bioeconomy are shown in figure 4
+Activities supporting the establishment process and objectives (P1-P6) of EIH in Bioeconomy are shown in figure 10.

-Figure 4 Activities and Objectives of Establishing Bioeconomy EIH
+Figure 10- Activities and Objectives of Establishing Bioeconomy EIH

-Table 1 Status of the supportive objectives
+Table 1- Status of the supportive objectives

-No. Supporting objective Status S1 Promote training for research staff RUN plus has organized trainings S2 Attract top talent Research mobility has started, PhD program development has started S 3 Capture funding opportunities Research clusters are meeting regularly searching for European level funding opportunities.
+No. Supporting objective Status S1 Promote training for research staff RUN Discovery Programme S2 Attract top talent Research mobility has started, and research program development has started S3 Capture funding opportunities Research clusters are meeting regularly searching for European level funding opportunities.
 Interests are collected to teams S4 Have up-to-date equipment and infrastructures specific to the EIH area All available equipment was identified in research area audit D5.1 S5 Promote inter-university international RDI working teams S6 Ensure fluent communication among all partners S7 Formal agreements between the alliance member regions RUN-EU Knowledge Transfer Template Agreements S8 Raise societal awareness on the thematic area

 Initial situation of company co-operation and ideas concerning RUN EIH in bioeconomy were collected in spring 2022 by online survey.
-Questionary was sent to all RUN partners involved in bioeconomy research or business co-operation.
-Results are shown in figures 5 and 6.
+Questionnaires were sent to all RUN partners involved in bioeconomy research or business co-operation.
+Results are shown in figures 11 and 12.